-The extinct giant shark Otodus megalodon is the last member of the predatory megatoothed-lineage and is reported from Neogene sediments from nearly all continents.
+The extinct giant shark Otodus megalodon is the last member of the predatory megatoothed lineage and is reported from Neogene sediments from nearly all continents.
 The timing of the extinction of O. megalodon is thought to be Pliocene, although reports of Pleistocene teeth fuel speculation that O. megalodon may still be extant.
 The longevity of the Otodus lineage (Paleocene to Pliocene) and its conspicuous absence in the modern fauna begs the question: when and why did this giant shark become extinct?
 Addressing this question requires a densely sampled marine vertebrate fossil record in concert with a robust geochronologic framework.
 Many historically important basins with stacked Otodus-bearing Neogene marine vertebrate fossil assemblages lack well-sampled and welldated lower and upper Pliocene strata (e.g. Atlantic Coastal Plain).
-The fossil record of California, USA, and Baja California, Mexico, provides such an ideal sequence of assemblages populated with age determinations.
-This study reviews all records of O. megalodon from post-Messinian marine strata from Western North America and evaluates the reliability of each.
-All post-Zanclean O. megalodon occurrences exhibit clear evidence of reworking or lack reliable provenance.
-The youngest reliable records of O. megalodon are Early Pliocene, suggesting a late Zanclean (3.6 Ma) extinction, corresponding with youngest occurrences of O. megalodon in Japan, the North Atlantic, and Mediterranean.
-This estimate is somewhat earlier than a recently proposed late Pliocene extinction date.
-Post-middle Miocene oceanographic changes and cooling sea surface temperature may have resulted in range fragmentation, while competition with the newly evolved great white shark (C. carcharias) during the Pliocene is a probable determinant in the demise of the megatoothed shark.
-Alternatively, these findings may also suggest a globally asynchronous extinction of O. megalodon.
+The fossil record of California, USA, and Baja California, Mexico, provides such an ideal sequence of assemblages preserved within well-dated lithostratigraphic sequences.
+This study reviews all records of O. megalodon from post-Messinian marine strata from western North America and evaluates their reliability.
+All post-Zanclean O. megalodon occurrences from the eastern North Pacific exhibit clear evidence of reworking or lack reliable provenance; the youngest reliable records of O. megalodon are early Pliocene, suggesting an extinction at the early-late Pliocene boundary (~3.6 Ma), corresponding with youngest occurrences of O. megalodon in Japan, the North Atlantic, and Mediterranean.
+This study also reevaluates a published dataset, thoroughly vetting each occurrence and justifying the geochronologic age of each, as well as excluding several dubious records.
+Reanalysis